SaiKiranMatta/COSC-ReactJS-FastAPI-Bootcamp-Assignments/Assignment-3/docs/README.md

 <li><h3>1.
 Display Roll Number:</h3> Add a hardcoded roll number to the **Navbar.js** component and ensure it is displayed prominently.</li>
 <li><h3>2.
 Implement Read Functionality:</h3>

--   **2.1**: Enhance the GET /products/ endpoint in FastAPI to return a list of all products.
+-   **2.1**: Add functionality to the the GET /products/ endpoint in FastAPI to return a list of all products.
 -   **2.2**: Utilize a GET request in React to fetch and display all product data on the Shop page.

 </li>